 The English Department's goal is to develop in every Salisbury student the ability to read and think critically and analytically, and to write and speak with clarity and precision.
 We strive to instill in our students a life-long love of reading through an understanding and appreciation of both the traditional canon of Western literature and the diversity of expression and ideas of different cultures.
 All courses include continual practice in writing, with emphasis on the expository essay as well as opportunities for creative and personal writing.
 Vocabulary development is stressed throughout the program.

-Similar in structure and content to English 112, this course provides additional reinforcement in the basic skills of English, including grammar, organization of essays, spelling and vocabulary.
+Similar in structure and content to English 112, this course provides English language learners additional reinforcement in the basic skills of English, including grammar, organization of essays, spelling, and vocabulary.

 E331A Advanced Placement English Language & Composition

 This course prepares students for the Advanced Placement Examination in English Language and Composition through the study of non-fiction in American literature.
 The reading list in AP English Language is drawn from a body of non-fiction that dates back to Colonial times and includes such genres as sermons, journals, slave narratives, autobiography, speeches, political documents, and journalism.
 Students continue to develop reading comprehension and writing skills, while preparing for the AP Exam, which requires their analyzing non-fiction passages in terms of such stylistic elements as diction, syntax, tone, rhetorical techniques, and figurative language.
 (Permission of the English Department Chair and the Director of Studies is required, as is additional summer reading.)

 E331H English III Honors